Lose

 Policies

-- Attendance: Be here every day on time, just as you would for a job, surgery or even a haircut.
+Attendance: Be on time, just as you would for a job, surgery, or even a haircut.
 Everyone gets one unexcused absence or late arrival, maybe two, with no questions asked.
 Stuff happens.
 After that, unexcused and/or unexplained absences and/or lateness will result in point deductions from the "professionalism and participation" portion of your grade -- one point for each unexcused absence and/or late arrival.
-What is excused is at the instructor's discretion, so you are best served by discussing situations and extraordinary circumstances prior to class whenever possible.
+And late is late – one minute or ten minutes.
+It’s binary.
+What is excused is at the instructor's discretion, so you are best served discussing situations and extraordinary circumstances prior to class whenever possible.
+Medical attention typically is excused.
+Weddings, family reunions, vacations, job interviews, grad school visits, Winshape retreats, your roommate’s birthday?
+These are NOT typically excused.
+Save your free passes for these non-academic excursions.

-- Academic integrity: Because academic integrity is the foundation of college life at Berry, academic dishonesty will have consequences.
+Academic integrity: Because academic integrity is the foundation of college life at Berry, academic dishonesty will have consequences.
 You are invited to consult the College Catalog for an articulation of the College’s policies with respect to academic integrity.
-Specific to this course, academic dishonesty includes but is not limited to: unauthorized collaboration (you will be instructed as to when collaboration is allowed and encouraged), plagiarism, fabrication, submitting the same work in multiple courses, hiring a ghostwriter (or its functional equivalent), and aiding and abetting academic dishonesty by another student.
-Violators will be reported to the Office of the Provost.
-Students who are sanctioned for violating the academic integrity policy forfeit the right to withdraw from the class with a grade of “W.”
+Specific to this course, academic dishonesty includes but is not limited to: unauthorized collaboration, fabrication, submitting the same work in multiple courses, hiring a ghostwriter, asking an AI generator to write something for you that you later submit, failing to cite sources for your research (and, therefore, submitting others’ work as your own), consulting non-authorized sources or texts during an exam period, and aiding and abetting academic dishonesty by another student.
+Violations will be reported.
+Students who are sanctioned for violating the academic integrity policy forfeit the right to withdraw from the class with a grade of “W.” Attached to the course syllabus is the pledge of academic integrity you will be asked to sign for most major assignments.

-- Class recording (Zoom): Per Berry policy, students are required to attend class in-person.
-Classes will not be available for remote learning, at least not regularly or without advance warning and authorization/permission.
+Class recording (Zoom): Per Berry policy, students are required to attend class in-person.
+Classes will not be available for remote learning, at least not regularly or without advance warning and authorization.
 Any recordings will only be available to students registered for this class and cannot be re-transmitted, distributed, or otherwise shared without the expressed, written consent of the instructor, who owns the copyright to the intellectual property contained in or by the recording.

 How